SLC Therapist and EMDR Therapist Utah

 Why do I need healthy boundaries?
 What are boundaries?
 How do I know if I need healthier boundaries?
 When setting a boundary, what do I say?
 I’m worried that people will be upset with me for setting a boundary…

-What is Loneliness, How Does it Affect Us and What Causes It? from SLC Therapist Christy Kobe, LCSW, CCTP, Utah Therapist
+Increasing Empathy and Connection between Us from SLC Therapist Christy Kobe, LCSW, CCTP, EMDR Therapist Utah, Utah Therapist